diansandaosiwje/Resources/README.md

-# recourse
+# Resources
-To provide recourse an URL on the web.
+To provide Resources an URL on the web.